 40 Killed, 30 Hurt in Fiery Bus Collision

-A devastating collision between two buses in Tanzania’s Kilimanjaro region has claimed at least 40 lives and left 30 others injured, according to officials who confirmed the accident occurred Saturday evening in the Sabasaba area along the Moshi-Tanga highway.
+A devastating collision between two buses in Tanzania’s Kilimanjaro region has claimed up to 40 lives and left 30 others injured, according to officials who confirmed the accident occurred Saturday evening in the Sabasaba area along the Moshi-Tanga highway.

-Preliminary investigations indicate the crash was caused by a tire burst on the Channel One bus, which caused the driver to lose control and collide head-on with the oncoming minibus.
-Eyewitnesses reported hearing a deafening noise as the two vehicles collided before being engulfed in flames following a fire explosion.
+Preliminary investigations indicate the crash was caused by a tire bursting on the Channel One bus, which caused the driver to lose control and collide head-on with the oncoming minibus.
+Eyewitnesses reported hearing a deafening noise as the two vehicles collided before being engulfed in flames following an explosion.

 Kilimanjaro Regional Fire and Rescue Commander Jeremiah Mkomagi acknowledged that the intensity of the fire created significant challenges for emergency responders attempting to retrieve bodies from the mangled wreckage.
 The severe burns sustained by victims have made identification extremely difficult, prompting authorities to initiate DNA testing procedures.